mbcladwell/BLLMLicenseKeyGenerator/README.md

 ### Scenario II: Trial period

 Confirmations required = 3

 Transaction expiration = 48 hours

+Trial expiration = 30 days

-License expiration = 30 days
+License expiration = 365 days

 You are providing the user with 30 days to evaluate your software.
 At the end of 30 days the licensed flag is set to false and the software is locked down.
-A payment will unlock the software for 30 days.
-If a longer license period is desired, a separate license.ser file must be provided i.e. currently only 1 expiration value per license.ser is allowed.
+A payment will unlock the software for 1 year.

 ### Scenario III:  Feature lock down

-Similar to above only rather than locking down the entire application, only certain features are locked down by checking the value of <code>license.isLicensed()</code>
+Similar to above only rather than locking down the entire application, only certain features are locked down by checking the value of <code>LicenseManager.getLicenseStatus()</code>.
+Certain features can be made available during the trial period, and then all or a subset can be locked down when the trial expires.

 ## Notes on parameters